ylmzKasap/subtitleMatch/readme.md

 ### Stretching the Out Time
-If you exported a scene, but it ends very abruptly, you can stretch its out time by entering a value as seconds **as the second or third argument**.
+If you exported a scene, but it ends very abruptly, you can stretch its out time by entering a value in seconds **as the second or third argument** and extract again.
 Default is 3 seconds.

 All scenes exported as below will last 4 seconds longer.